-Any type of injury case can involve multiple steps toward obtaining your successful outcome.
+Any type of injury case can involve multiple steps (or multiple parties) toward obtaining your successful outcome.
 There can be motions to compel discovery, motions for default judgment, motions for summary judgment, motions to amend, and many more techniques.
 All of this may sound very technical, but what it’s meant to show is that, to give yourself the best chance of getting the fullest recovery in your case, it pays to retain experienced New Orleans truck accident attorneys who are knowledgeable in these strategies and more.

 An example of this type of case was a straightforward rear-end accident with a truck that still required many types of legal procedural steps.
 The litigation began when two dump trucks collided in Belle Chasse.
 Specifically, Michael’s truck rear-ended Carlos’ truck while both drivers were waiting to unload their loads.
 Michael’s employer’s auto insurance company paid Carlos $8,700 for the damage done to his dump truck by the accident.